Pedxo/devside/README.md

 🤖 developer side of our project.
-(Part of Pedxo component)
+(Part of pedxo component)